rmrresearch/GhostFragment/docs/source/background/algorithms/frag_methods/smf.rst

   for these rules stems from their capping method choice.
 To be more general we instead adopt the view that if a ring shouldn't be broken, it should be protected as a pseudoatom.
-- An ad hoc means of adding in some non-bonding interactions by considering dimers.
-We prefer the traditional union-approach as it is more systematic.

 *********************
 Ring Repair Variation